Banner

 When you are investing in mutual funds or plan to do so in the future, it is important to know how you can file income tax returns for capital gains earned from mutual funds.
 Knowledge of mutual fund taxation can help you with efficient financial planning.

 The holding period and type of mutual fund affect the tax rate on capital gain from mutual funds.
-Income tax has two broad categories of mutual fund
+Income tax has two broad categories of mutual funds.

-Mutual funds are classified as equity-oriented mutual funds when they have exposure of at least 65% of their portfolio towards Indian-listed Equity shares.
-If the holding period of such a fund is less than one year, then it will be considered a short-term capital gain, and tax @ 15% will be calculated.
-If the holding period is more than one year, then it will be considered a long-term capital gain, and tax @ 10% will be calculated.
-You will also get exemption up to Rs 100,000 on long-term capital gain, and tax @ 10% will be computed only on gains above Rs 1 lakhs
+Mutual funds are classified as equity-oriented mutual funds when they have exposure of at least 65% of their portfolio towards Indian-listed equity shares.
+If the holding period of such a fund is less than one year, then it will be considered a short-term capital gain, and tax @ 20% will be calculated.
+If the holding period is more than one year, then it will be considered a long-term capital gain, and tax @ 12.5% will be calculated.
+You will also get exemption up to Rs 125,000 on long-term capital gain, and tax @ 12.5% will be computed only on gains above Rs 1.25 lakhs

 Examples of Equity Oriented mutual funds are index funds, Tax saver funds, Flexi cap funds, large and mid-cap funds, etc

 Mutual funds are classified as non-equity-oriented mutual funds when they have exposure of less than 65% in Indian listed equity shares.
-Till 31st Mar 2023, if the holding period was less than 3 years then it was considered as short-term capital gain, and tax @ slab rate was applied, and if the holding period is more than 3 years, then tax @ 20% will be computed after indexation.
+If the holding period was less than 24 months then it is considered as short-term capital gain, and tax @ slab rate was applied, and if the holding period is more than 24 months years, then tax @ 12.5% will be computed as long-term capital gains.

 In Finance Act 2023 changes were made in respect of non-equity funds taxation.
-Any non-equity funds purchased after 1st April 2023 and subsequently sold will be considered as Short-term irrespective of holding period and respective slab rate will be applicable.
-This affects not only your debt mutual funds but also other funds like Gold funds and international funds.
+Any non-equity funds purchased after 1st April 2023 and subsequently sold will be considered Short-term irrespective of their holding period and will be taxed at respective slab rates.

 It is also important to note that for any non-equity funds bought before 31st Mar 2023, old provisions of long-term and short-term will continue to be applicable